 It's devastating to think about being separated from a pet, but it does happen during weather emergencies.
 Keep current photos on hand or uploaded to your social media channels.
 If your pet goes missing, you have recent photos ready to go while asking the community for help.

-We can't always predict weather emergencies, but you probably know what time of year it's likely to affect your area the most.
+You can't always predict weather emergencies, but you probably know what time of year it's likely to affect your area the most and when you should be most vigilant about pet emergency preparedness.
 Plan ahead by regularly checking the weather, double-checking your emergency kit, and feeding your pets quality food.
-Make sure they're well-fed and have enough weight on them to maintain for a few days of hunkering down with limited rations.
+Make sure they're well-fed and have enough weight on them to maintain for a few days of hunkering down with the limited rations in your pet disaster preparedness kit.

 Schedule In Rest